sangwon-yoon/threat-hunt/silent-corridor.md

 Haldric Aerospace is a Tier 2 defence contractor specialising in avionics navigation systems for European military programmes.
 Engineering staff work from a dedicated network segment with remote access via SSL VPN.
 The company employs approximately 200 staff across three sites.

+This is a proactive hunt.
+There are no alerts.
+No indicators of compromise have been provided.
+You are hunting based on the advisory alone.
+Determine whether GREY VEIL has accessed Haldric Aerospace infrastructure.
+If they have, scope the full extent of the compromise.

 ## Platforms and Languages Leveraged

 * Log Analytics Workspace